 The purchase must comply with the non-Federal entity’s documented procurement procedures

 The purchase must be necessary to carry out the Federal award.

 The purchase must be made with open competition to the extent required.

-The organization is in compliance with their conflict of interest policy.
+The organization complies with its conflict of interest policy.

-The purchase documentation contains sufficient and proper history of the purchase.
+The purchase documentation contains a sufficient and proper history of the purchase.

 Lucy Morgan CPA, MBA

 CEO, Compliance Warrior